zsoltmester/saturn/README.md

 #### TODO for MVP

-- Handle click on news cells, where there are links
 - Show the source after the time on a news cell
 - Try the Viewer lib for images and videos
 - Atom integration